Kendall Jenner Burglary: Is It Part Of A Larger Conspiracy?

 Ms. Kardashian West theorized that the robbers used her social media posts to plan their attack.

-The nature of the burglary at the Kendall Jenner home is still up for speculation, but it seems that the burglars specifically targeted her Hollywood Hills home of the several high end homes in the area.
+The nature of the burglary at the Kendall Jenner home is still up for speculation, but it seems that the burglars specifically targeted her Hollywood Hills home of the several high-end homes in the area.
 Whether it’s because of her social media posts, as Jenner’s half-sister has theorized, or as a part of a larger theft ring, remains to be determined.

 [Featured Image by Pascal Le Segretain/Getty Images]